-- Submit two (2) hard copy sets of the complete proposal with original wet signatures, each set stapled in the upper left corner (Print one-sided pages). - E-mail a copy of the entire proposal package including Cover/Signature and Proposal Summary page to WSBFarmworkerServices@edd.ca.gov, title subject line: CCOG-C 2021-22 Proposal [Organization Name] format must be MS Word and/or MS Excel, as applicable.
-(Do not submit these in Adobe PDF format). - Email a copy of any additional binding documents: Letters of Commitment, Partnership Agreement Letters, and Creative Commons Attribution License Verifying Document (if applicable) in Adobe PDF format. - The Proposal Narrative is limited to 20 pages using Arial font 12, single space.
-Anything beyond the 20 page limit will not be considered.
+- Submit two (2) hard copy sets of the complete proposal; each set stapled in the upper left corner (Print one-sided pages).
+These sets must have original wet signatures by the applicant's contract signatory authority. - Email a copy of the entire proposal package including Cover/Signature and Proposal Summary page to WSBFarmworkerServices@EDD.ca.gov, title subject line: CCOG-R 2021-22 [Organization Name].
+Format must be MS Word and or MS Excel, as applicable.
+(Do not submit these in Adobe PDF format).
+The entire proposal must be submitted electronically by the deadline. - Email a copy of any additional binding documents: Letters of Commitment, Partnership Agreement Letters, and Creative Commons Attribution License verifying document, if applicable, in Adobe PDF format. - The Proposal Narrative is limited to 20 pages using Arial font 12, single space.
+Anything beyond the 20 pages limit will not be considered.